AC-coupled BESS in pvDesign

 Energy Yield Results

-The "Battery Energy" tab was added to all the Energy Yield Results excel sheets when the AC-coupled BESS option was launched.
+The "Clipping and curtailment losses" tab was added to all the Energy Yield Results excel sheets when the BESS option was launched.
 Even if no BESS is added to the design, we'll find:

 For further information or if you would like to give us feedback, please contact us at support@ratedpower.com